Bayesian Cluster Weighted Gaussian Models: Simulation studies

-We conclude that MCMC estimation based on information criteria ({\tt BGCWM\_aic}, {\tt BGCWM\_bic}, {\tt BGCWM\_icl}) performs well for smaller values of number of clusters (particularly when $K=2$).
-However, as $K$ increases, BIC and ICL lead to underestimation of the number of clusters, due to the strong penalization owing to the large number of parameters in the underlying models.
+\item \textbf{Correlated heterogeneous covariates.} The covariates are generated from a mixture of Gaussian factor analyzers \citep[see][]{papastamoulis2018overfitting, papastamoulis2020clustering}, where each cluster exhibits distinct covariance structure $\bs \Sigma_k$ and $\bs\mu_k$ as in Scenario 3. \end{enumerate} For each combination of number of clusters ($K$), number of variables ($p$), sample size ($n$), covariate scenario and sparsity levels ($p_0$), 30 replicated datasets were generated ($3\times 2\times 2\times 4\times 2\times 30 = 2880$ datasets in total) based on Eq. \eqref{lik_marg}.
+Technical details related to initialization of the algorithm, MCMC and post-processing are presented in Appendix B. We consider three inferential tasks: (i) estimation of the number of clusters, (ii) clustering performance and (iii) post-hoc variable evaluation.
+Overall results (across all covariate-simulation scenarios) related to the estimation of $K$, are summarized in Figure \ref{fig:overall1} in terms of the mean absolute error $|K - \hat K|$, where $K$ and $\hat K$ denote the true and estimated number of clusters, respectively.
+MCMC estimation based on information criteria ({\tt BGCWM\_aic}, {\tt BGCWM\_bic}, {\tt BGCWM\_icl}) performs well for $K=2$.
+However, as $K$ increases (especially when $K=4$) the performance under {\tt BGCWM\_bic} and {\tt BGCWM\_icl} deteriorates; this is generally expected as these criteria impose stronger penalties on large models.
 The overfitting mixture ({\tt BGCWM\_overfitting}) and the telescoping sampler ({\tt BGCWM\_telescoping}) produce similar results.
-When $K = 2$ the information criteria seem to outperform these methods, however for larger values of $K$ (particularly for $K=4$) the overfitting mixture model and the telescoping sampler yield similar or better performance in comparison to information criteria.
-EM-based RJM approaches ({\tt RJM\_aic} and {\tt RJM\_bic}) produce inferior results in all cases and the same holds for {\tt FLEXMIX} and {\tt MoEclust}.
+When $K = 2$ the information criteria seem to outperform these methods, however, for larger values of $K$ (particularly for $K=4$) the overfitting mixture model and the telescoping sampler yield similar or better performance in comparison to information criteria.
+EM-based RJM approaches ({\tt RJM\_aic} and {\tt RJM\_bic}) produce inferior results in all cases and the same holds for {\tt flexCWM}, {\tt FLEXMIX} and {\tt MoEclust}.
+A breakdown of the results per covariate simulation scenario is presented in Appendix C (Figure C.1).